-Traditional advertising spending fell by 2% to $403.86 billion globally in 2023, while digital and alternative marketing crossed a historic threshold—claiming 50.6% of overall marketing budgets.
-Marketers can’t ignore that this shift in spending signals a fundamental transformation in how consumers discover and choose products.
+Traditional advertising spending fell by 2% to $403.86 billion globally in 2023, while digital and partnership-driven marketing crossed a historic milestone—claiming 50.6% of overall marketing budgets.
+This shift isn’t just about ad channels; it marks a deeper transformation toward human connection in marketing, where trust and authenticity outweigh traditional reach and repetition.

 “When you really look at what’s being disrupted here, it’s traditional advertising,” explains impact.com CEO David Yovanno.
 “Despite the trillion dollars spent globally, it’s losing its effectiveness because people no longer trust what brands themselves are saying.”